Research Project

 Coastal Māori farming communities are already affected by sea level rise.
 Erosion of the beach and even the collapse of some coastal infrastructure during storms is happening in several parts of the country.
 Effects such as flooding due to rising groundwater are subtler and more widespread.

 Although multiple reports have been produced about coastal erosion risks – including by local and regional councils – none have highlighted social engagement processes that could lead to effective community action.
-Our Māori-led interdisciplinary action research approach prioritises social engagement when considering how to respond to sea level rise and other climate change impacts.
+Our Māori-led interdisciplinary action research approach prioritised social engagement when considering how to respond to sea level rise and other climate change impacts.

 This project in the media: